A Survey on Transferability of Adversarial Examples across Deep Neural Networks: Optimization-Based Transferable Attacks

-The loss used to create adversarial examples on the surrogate models is the cross-entropy loss in Equation~\ref{equ:sumatt}.
-Various design has also been explored to improve the transferability of the created adversarial examples.
+The loss objective used to create adversarial examples on the surrogate models is the cross-entropy loss in Equation~\ref{equ:sumatt}.
+Various designs have also been explored to improve the transferability of the created adversarial examples.

-\textbf{Normalized CE loss} To increase the attack strength, ~\citep{zhang2022investigating} identify that the weakness of the commonly used losses lies in prioritizing the speed to fool the network instead of maximizing its strength.
+\textbf{Normalized CE Loss.} To increase the attack strength, ~\citet{zhang2022investigating} identify that the weakness of the commonly used losses lies in prioritizing the speed to fool the network instead of maximizing its strength.
 With an intuitive interpretation of the logit gradient from the geometric perspective, they propose a new normalized CE loss that guides the logit to be updated in the direction of implicitly maximizing its rank distance from the ground-truth class.
 For boosting the top-k strength, the loss function consists of two parts: the commonly used CE, and a normalization part, averaging the CE calculated for each class.
 The loss function they term Relative CE loss or RCE loss in short is formulated as follows:

-Their proposed RCE loss achieved a strong top-k attack in both white-box and transferable black-box settings.
+Their proposed RCE loss in the equation above achieved a strong top-k attack in both white-box and transferable black-box settings.

-\textbf{Generative model as regularization} Focusing on black-box attacks in restricted-access scenarios,~\citep{xiao2021improving} proposes to generate transferable adversarial patches (TAPs) to evaluate the robustness of face recognition models.
+\textbf{Generative Model as Regularization.} Focusing on black-box attacks in restricted-access scenarios,~\citet{xiao2021improving} propose to generate transferable adversarial patches (TAPs) to evaluate the robustness of face recognition models.
 Some adversarial attacks based on transferability show that certain adversarial examples of white-box alternative models $g$ can be maintained adversarial to black-box target models $f$.
 Suppose $g$ is a white-box face recognition model that is accessible to the attacker, the optimization problem to generate the adversarial patch on the substitute model can be described as follows: